seandinwiddie/night-lilies-mud/readme.md

 # Night Lilies 👻🌺⚔🏰⚰️

 Night Lilies is a MUD

 ## Getting Started 🚀

-1 Clone this repository 🐑
+1. Clone this repository 🐑
-2 Install dependencies w/ `npm install` 📥
+2. Install dependencies w/ `npm install` 📥
-3 Run the app w/ `expo start` 🏃
+3. Run the app w/ `expo start` 🏃

 ## MVP Plan 🎯

 ### User Stories 📖

-1 As a player, I want to be able to: a create a Wraith: The Oblivion character 👤 b move my character around the game world using text-based commands 🚶 c interact w/ NPCs using text commands 🗣️ d see a list of available commands and their descriptions 📜 e see my character's status, including health and inventory 💪🎒 f engage in combat w/ NPCs using text commands ⚔️
+1. As a player, I want to be able to:
+a. create a Wraith: The Oblivion character 👤
+b. move my character around the game world using text-based commands 🚶
+c. interact w/ NPCs using text commands 🗣️
+d. see a list of available commands and their descriptions 📜
+e. see my character's status, including health and inventory 💪🎒
+f. engage in combat w/ NPCs using text commands ⚔️

 ### Tasks 📝